pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 that also has an integer ID that indicates the position in the application sequence.

-This allows the state of the application to be propagated and processed in a progressive and reliable way.
-Because all aggregate events are recorded within an atomic transaction in two sequences (an aggregate sequence and the application sequence) there will never be an aggregate event that does not also appear in the application sequence.
+This allows the state of the application to be propagated in a progressive and reliable way.
+The application state can be propagated progressively because the sequence can be followed by following the sequence of IDs.
+The application state can be propagated reliably because all aggregate events are recorded within an atomic transaction in two sequences (an aggregate sequence and the application sequence) so there will never be an aggregate event that does not also appear in the application sequence.
 This avoids the "dual writing" problem which arises when firstly an update to application state is written to a database and separately a message is written to a message queue: the problem being that one may happen successfully and the other may fail.
+This is why event sourcing is a good foundation for building reliable distributed systems.

+The notification log has a ``select()`` method.
 The ``select()`` method of the notification log can be used to obtain a selection of the application's event notifications.
-The ``start`` and ``limit`` arguments can be used to progressively read all of a potentially very large number of event notifications.
+The ``start`` and ``limit`` arguments can be used to specify some of a potentially very large number of event notifications.
+Successive calls to ``select()`` can be made, so that processing of event notifications can progress along the application sequence.

+The example below shows how the four events created above can be obtained in two "pages" each having two event notifications.

 .. code-block:: python